verekia/js-stack-from-scratch/tutorial/08-bootstrap-jss/README.md

 Unlike React inline styles, JSS uses classes.
 You pass styles to `injectSheet` and the CSS classes end up in the props of your component.

 🏁 Run `yarn start` and `yarn dev:wds`.
 Open the homepage.
-Show the source of the page (not in the inspector) to see that the JSS styles are present in the DOM at the initial render in the `<style class="jss-ssr">` element.
+Show the source of the page (not in the inspector) to see that the JSS styles are present in the DOM at the initial render in the `<style class="jss-ssr">` element (only on the Home page).
 They should be gone in the inspector, replaced by `<style type="text/css" data-jss data-meta="HomePage">`.

 **Note**: In production mode, the `data-meta` is obfuscated.
 Sweet!